Tekhlay/Budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

--[x] I would like to thank @Microverse online school and = x] Credit to [Gregoire Vella on Behance] (https://www.behance.net/gregoirevella) the author of the original design.
+- [x] I would like to thank @Microverse online school and
+- [x] Credit to [Gregoire Vella on Behance] (https://www.behance.net/gregoirevella) the author of the original design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>